Offline backtesting

 Three steps.
 The full workflow from Pine source to a JSON trade report takes under two minutes the first time and under thirty seconds for every subsequent run.

-Step 2 — POST your Pine source to the codegen API.
-The API transpiles PineScript v6 to C++ and returns a compiled shared object.
-No Pine interpreter is running at runtime — the output is native machine code.
+Step 2 — Transpile your Pine to C++.
+Run the container in transpile-only mode and it turns your PineScript v6 into a complete C++ source file, locally.
+No Pine interpreter runs at runtime — the engine compiles it to native machine code.

 The JSON output includes a full trade list with entry and exit prices, bar indices, position sizes, and a summary block with net PnL, max drawdown, total trades, profit factor, and Sharpe ratio.
 All fields are stable across patch releases of the same major version — safe to parse in scripts.